 FST can reduce muscle-fascia adhesions, relieve muscle soreness, and flush the lymphatic system.
 It also increases blood flow which helps speed up recovery time.
 Athletes in fascial stretch programs have been found to recover more quickly between training sessions and improve active range of motion compared to other stretching methods.

-Fascial Stretch Therapy can help restore balance and symmetry
+Fascia Stretch Therapy can help restore balance and symmetry

 The FST therapist evaluates your condition and then creates a program that will restore balance and symmetry to your body.
 FST has been known to correct leg-length discrepancies through decompression of the joint capsule in the hip.